ibm-cloud-docs/CDN/ts-hostname-does-not-load.md

 This behavior is caused by the index document limitation in IBM COS.
 {: tsCauses}

 You must specify the complete request path in the browser's address bar (for example, `www.example.com/index.html`).
+For an alternative solution, see [How do I use the ICOS default index page with CDN](/docs/CDN?topic=configure-cdn-with-ibm-cloud-object-storage#using-icos-default-index-with-cdn).
 {: tsResolve}